 It simply means that liver also reduces its function in absorbing and producing glucose.
 And when it happens, it means liver is not responding to insulin to stop this production.

 In early stages, pancreas (gland) tends to secretes additional insulin to nullify the effect, but the entire process finally fails.

 Insulin is an essential hormone produced by pancreas.
 It’s basically involved in regulating the transporting glucose into body cells to release energy.
 If the body has high sugar levels, it may damage organs and other body functionality.

 Developing type 2 diabetes also depends on several other factors including genetic and non genetic factors.

-It can risk the person’s risk of developing type 2 diabetes.
+It can involve a person’s risk of developing type 2 diabetes.
 Today, there are many evidences to show that simple lifestyle changes can directly reduce the risk of type 2 diabetes.

 As per a study conducted in Netherlands, it has been proved that a good cardiovascular health can greatly reduce the chances of developing type 2 diabetes in the future.
 The study was conducted in middle aged people without having a history or genetic predisposition to type 2 diabetes.

 The Study On Cardiovascular Health